IamEmpty/random-product/README.md

 # Random product
 ## Description
 Suppose, server by request send array of elements in JSON format.
-Необходимо make SPA app on Angular.js, которое should выводить в случайном порядке карточку товара с возможностью лайкнуть или дислайкнуть соответствующий товар.
-Also должна быть страница на которой пользователь может посмотреть список товаров, которые он лайкнул и дислайкнул, удалить из списка или изменить свое решение. После того, как пользователь просмотрел все товары, должно появиться уведомление о том, что товаров больше нет.
+It is necessary to make a SPA app on Angular.js, which should output randomly the product card with the ability to go to or disconnect the corresponding product.
+Also there should be a page on which the user can see the list of goods that he lycnul and disliknul, remove from the list or change his decision.
+After the user has looked through all the goods, a notice should appear that the goods are no longer there.
-Желательно create application in node.js environment.
+It is desirable to create an application in node.js environment.
-Плюсом будет реализация backend on node.js, wich will отдавать JSON с товарами и обрабатывать пользовательские лайки/дислайки: add to  JSON item fields likes, dislikes, where will храниться суммарные значения числом.
+The plus is the implementation of backend on node.js, wich will give JSON with the goods and process custom likes / dislikes: add to JSON item fields likes, dislikes, where will the total values are stored by a number.
 ## Usage
 ```
 npm start